mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 val appleJobSalary: Result<Salary> = appleJob.map { it.salary }
 ```

 Instead, we can use the `mapCatching` function if the transformation to apply to the value of the `Result` can throw an exception.
-Let's reuse our `CurrencyConverter` class.
+Let's reuse our `CurrencyConverter` class from the first part of the series.
+The `CurrencyConverter` is a class that converts amounts from one currency to another one.
+In detail, we want to develop a method to convert an amount in USD to EUR.
 This time, we add validation on the input amount:

 ```kotlin
 class CurrencyConverter {